2017-JAN/APR: More climate change

 The city of Mocoa has about 350,000 residents.
 Three rivers flooded, carrying mud and water through the city, demolishing many structures.
 It happened after midnight, when most people were at home sleeping.

 President Santos blamed climate change for the disaster.
-He noted that the rainy season was just beginning, and that the accumulated rainfall in Mocoa, Columbia during that one night was almost half the amount that the city normally receives during the entire month of March.
+He noted that the rainy season was just beginning, and that the accumulated rainfall in Mocoa, Colombia during that one night was almost half the amount that the city normally receives during the entire month of March.
 8

 Alba Tobella, writing for Mercury News, reported that: